Please note that California discontinued the CHSPE Program

 This makes that teenagers who hold CHSPE certificates are eligible for more auditions and roles, but it doesn’t require them to quit school.

-Students that pass both subject tests of the CHSPE will be awarded the Certificate of Proficiency issued by the California State Board of Education.
+Students who pass both subject tests of the CHSPE will be awarded the Certificate of Proficiency issued by the California State Board of Education.

 This certificate is by state law equivalent to a conventional high school diploma, though completing all coursework included in earning a high school diploma is not required.